Acca sellowiana (Feijoa)

 Aristotelia serrata (Makomako, Wineberry)

 Aristotelia serrata, commonly called Makomako or Wineberry, is a fast-growing, small deciduous tree.
 Attractive rose-coloured flowers in spring.
-Black berries in summer are highly sought after by native birds.
+Deep red to black berries in summer are highly sought after by native birds.
 Good shade tree in sheltered areas.
 Frost-tender when young, however hardy once mature.

 Best results with this tree are achieved when it is planted in full sun on a well-drained site.
 It will tolerate cool climates and moderate frost once established, as well as most soil conditions but only short periods of dry.